-Paul Saussez, many years ago, kindly wrote an article for that website.
+Paul Saussez, at that time, kindly wrote an article for that website.
 It was called 'The Frenglish Chasm'.
-He wrote;
+In it he wrote;

 "I have been struck, over a period of now almost 20 years, by what appears to be a gap, nay a chasm, between the British and the French perception and understanding of what the "affair" is all about".